Frashër

 Frashër ([ˈfɾaʃəɾ]; Frashëri; Farshar) is a village and a former municipality in the Gjirokastër County, southern Albania.
 At the 2015 local government reform it became a subdivision of the municipality Përmet.
 The population at the 2011 census was 387.
 The municipal unit consists of the villages Frashër, Zavalan, Ogren-Kostrec, Gostivisht, Miçan, Vërçisht, Kreshovë and Soropull.

 Frashër is widely regarded as the 'Mecca' of Albania and is known for the disproportionate number of prominent intellectuals it has produced - especially in the 19th and early 20th centuries.

 Name

-The name of the settlement means "ash-tree" in Albanian.
-The word frashër (Gheg Albanian: frashën) derives from the Proto-Albanian rendering of Latin fraxinus.
-The settlement represents an inhabited centre that was founded after the Roman period of the Albanian language.
-It is said that the Frashër area has been covered with ash forests, which disappeared over time.
+The name of the settlement means 'ash tree' in Albanian.
+The word frashër (Gheg Albanian: frashën) was borrowed from Vulgar Latin (cf. Latin fraxinus).
+The settlement was founded after the Roman period of the Albanian language.
+It is said that the Frashër area was covered with ash forests, which disappeared over time.
 The Aromanian name of the settlement is Farshar.

 History

 The first documented attestation of Frashëri probably comes in the form of an Albanian merchant from Frashër who had traveled to Thessaloniki in 1330.